Bugging out is easy as pie—said no one ever.

 Part 4: Your Bug Out Vehicle

-When someone says "bug out vehicle", you're probably dreaming of some beefed-up, off-road armored monster truck with 54-inch tires and a V6 engine that can plow through hordes of zombies when SHTF.
+When someone says “bug out vehicle,” you probably think of some beefed-up, off-road armored monster truck with 54-inch tires and a V6 engine that can plow through hordes of zombies when SHTF.

 Well, slow down, tiger, because a bug out vehicle is…well…more humble in real life compared to what you see in the movies.

 Essentially, your bug out vehicle should be able to do just one thing well: take you from point A to point B safely.
-Bug out vehicles are especially useful if you're bugging out with two or more people, if you've got young children or older adults who can't tolerate long hikes, or if you're keen on carrying more supplies than what your bug out bag can carry.
+BOVs are especially useful if you’re bugging out with two or more people, if you’ve got young children or older adults who can’t tolerate long hikes, or if you’re keen on carrying more supplies than your bug out bag can carry.

 Here are some things to consider when choosing a good bug out vehicle: